vasilije2448/connect4-solver/README.md

 ./c4solver
 ```

-With numEpisodes = 100 000, it generates ~2.3 million samples and takes ~400 MB of memory.
+With NUM_EPISODES = 100 000, it generates ~2.3 million samples and takes ~400 MB of memory.

+Inside main.cpp, change NUM_CPU if you want to run in parallel.

 ## Dataset